 When looking to pair a wine with cuisine...

-Try to focus on pairing the strength of flavours, weight and intensity of the dish in question with the wine.
-Wine and food are meant for each other; each enhances and strengthens the experience of the whole, they bring out the best in each other.
+Try to focus on pairing the nature, strength of flavours, mouth-feel, intensity and length of the dish in question with the wine.
+Wine and food are meant for each other; each complement, enhance and strengthen the experience of the whole, they bring out the best in each other.

 Factors to take into account - are you starting with shellfish or seafood cooked simply and served on their own or with a salad with a lemon dressing.
 They work well with wines that share a natural undertone of acidity (e.g. Sauvignon Blanc, Riesling or Pinot Grigio).
 Think about the key flavours in a dish the same way you think about the flavours in wine - as families of flavours.

 If a dish has more character, it has been lifted by seasoning, or has it been grilled or smoked, it will pair well with lightly oaked white wines.
 Does it have a firm texture or spices, then it can pair with different fuller styles of white wines or a Rosé.
 Then consider which wines offer complementary flavours, citrus or herbal notes etc. Take notice of a foods texture that is similar to that of the wine - and wines whose intensity of flavour match - enjoy the journey.

 Pairing wine with tapas is a great tasting experience - a Rosado (Rosé wine) can pair well with a good seafood Paella.
 And youthful, Rioja red wines are an enjoyable pairing with meat style tapas like chorizo.

 In fact most tapas’ sessions can start with a chilled dry sherry, then move onto a Rosado/Rosé or a Spanish white wine like an Albariño, or a crisp dry Riesling, or even a Chablis, with seafood tapas and then move onto a red Rioja Crianza or light Syrah, or a Rhone-Valley red blend with meat or mushroom-based dishes.